reapyr-dev/reapyr/README.md

 1. Download and install [w64devkit](https://github.com/skeeto/w64devkit/releases) (click link for download location.)
 Most likely on modern PC you'll want the 64 bit version, such as [w64devkit-i686-1.18.0.zip](https://github.com/skeeto/w64devkit/releases/download/v1.18.0/w64devkit-i686-1.18.0.zip)

-2. Extract the zip from previous step, an open a command prompt on your PC, and run the w64devkit.exe file from install folder.
+2. Extract the zip from previous step, open a command prompt on your PC, and run the w64devkit.exe file from the install folder.
 This will drop you into a bash shell, this lets you work in a much more portable way.

 3. Once in a bash shell, go to a suitable folder where you'll download and install the Reapyr SDK.
-Create a new if needed, such as via:  ```mkdir mydevfolder && cd mydevfolder```
+Create a new folder if needed, such as via:  ```mkdir mydevfolder && cd mydevfolder```

 ### For Linux: